-I,hunt sponsored byconsent of my parent(s) or legal guardians(reflected by their signatures(s) on this form (Participant) desire to participate in a special junior(Organization).
-I have the permission and (s),(Parents) as is n.
-Firearms, when mishandled, can be danger care during the special junior hunt and agree firearms safety.
-I agree to follow all instru ereby grant the organization the unconditional right to ographic likeness in connection with articles, pressure a result of this event. engage in these activities, hereby release an Representatives from any and all claims, da name and nature arising out of these activit we will indemnify and save Organization h Participant's participation in the special jur d in consideration of Participant being allowed to and forever discharge Organization and its amages, demands, actions, or causes of action of every ties and do by these presents covenant and agree that narmless against loss or damage which may result from nior hunt.
-We acknowledge that we are executing this mindful of possible hazards of such activities.
-IN WITNESS WHEREOF, we have legally bound hereby, this day of e hereunto set our hands and seals, intending to be of, 20 Witness Signature (SEAL) Participant Signature Witness Signature Parent Signature (SEAL) Witness Signature Parent Signature (SEAL)
+I,hunt sponsored byconsent of my parent(s) or legal guardians(s) reflected by their signatures(s) on this form.
+(Participant) desire to participate in a special junior (Organization).
+I have the permission and (Parents) as is Firearms, when mishandled, can be dangerous care during the special junior hunt and agree firearms safety.
+I agree to follow all instruct eby grant the organization the unconditional right to graphic likeness in connection with articles, press e a result of this event. engage in these activities, hereby release and Representatives from any and all claims, dar name and nature arising out of these activities we will indemnify and save Organization has mages, demands, actions, or causes of action of every es and do by these presents covenant and agree that rmless against loss or damage which may result from or hunt.
+We acknowledge that we are executing this IN WITNESS WHEREOF, we have legally bound hereby, this day of hereunto set our hands and seals, intending to be (Month), 20 (Year) Witness Signature Participant Signature (SEAL) Witness Signature Parent Signature (SEAL) Witness Signature Parent Signature (SEAL) ··· Idiob Digitatore 1 arour Signature